Try Freediving

 • How big is a group?

-The group during this program is a max 2 students.
+The group during this program is a max of 3 students.

 • How is the water visibility?